 Because nobody in the media mentioned the silver lining in above sad saga, I felt an urge to do so in a brief email to TV Channel Nine.
 An earlier segment in their Today breakfast show had a child prodigy, a four year old toddler, fluently reading from a book.
 In the same segment the little genius was also shown, reading a car registration plate, when aged two or three.

 It so happened, I saw that day's date (2/10) in the digits of that registration plate: 120.
 The letters that came with it - PQY - at first meant very little.
 Only after I had started typing my email did the question (Q) as to why (Y) nearly made me P (sorry just kidding).

 Typing the word Deputy (Prime Minister) I sudden thought of a funny German word.
-It may me laugh out loud, because it only took the letter P to create.
+It made me laugh out loud, because it only took the letter P to create.
 Here is the text:

 Anyone from Southern Germany knows what a Depp is: a fool).